Snger/reading-notes/tools/VisualStudio.md

 - How can you disable Git integration in Visual Studio 2013 permanently?
 - Command to collapse all sections of code?
 - HTML is being rendered as literal string using RazorEngine.
 How can I prevent this?
+- Why am I getting “Unable to find manifest signing certificate in the certificate store” in my Excel Addin?

 <!-- /MarkdownTOC -->